-Investment in Property/Casualty Insurers: A.M.
-Best takes a consolidated approach that recognizes the importance of affiliated relationships within a domestic property/casualty group.
-This is different from the NAIC's singlecompany approach, in which the required capital of the domestic affiliate is charged to the parent.
+Investment in Property/Casualty Insurers:

+In addition to stand-alone company analyses, A.M.
+Best also takes a consolidated approach that recognizes the importance of affiliated relationships within a domestic property/ casualty group.
 A.M.
 Best's consolidated approach applies to all affiliates included in the rating unit through reinsurance or group rating consideration.
-Separately rated subsidiaries also are consolidated upward and included in their parents' rating analyses.
-This consolidation provides a better view of the overall operating fundamentals and capitalization of the operating unit.
+This consolidation prodo not have these characteristics typically would be expected to have higher BCAR guidelines. vides a better view of the overall operating fundamentals and capitalization of the operating unit.